bootlin/training-materials/slides/yocto-recipe-basics/yocto-recipe-basics.typ

   (application, library, …).

-- It is a set of instructions to describe how to retrieve, patch, compile, install and generate binary packages.s
+- It is a set of instructions to describe how to retrieve, patch, compile, install and generate binary packages.

-- It also defines what build or runtime dependencies are required.s
+- It also defines what build or runtime dependencies are required.

 - Recipes are parsed by the `bitbake` build engine.